Ctoic/CalHub/README.md

 ## Credits

-This project was thoughtfully created by Najam Ali Abbas as part of an Introduction to Web Development course initiated by Blockchain Society.
-Special thanks to the Blockchain Society for their support.
+This project was thoughtfully created by Najam Ali Abbas as part of an Introduction to Web Development course initiated by the Blockchain Society.
+Special thanks to the Brilliant HactoberFest Contributors.

 ## License